Jbleezy/BO1-Reimagined/README.md

 * Add powerup model and shader for slow down powerdown
 * Add meat powerup to grief
 * Add EMP grenades to grief
-* Shang: disable minecart
-* Shang: Geyser in first room available from start
-* Moon: spawn in first room
 * Moon: turn on power and spawn immediately at start of match
+* Moon: make teleporter gate stay up
 * Add new grief damage fx

 ## TESTING: